cmusatyalab/faceswap/doc/FaceSwap/docs/index.md

 #### Cloudlet Setup

 The FaceSwap server is wrapped into a qcow2 virtual machine disk image.

-You can download it [here](https://storage.cmusatyalab.org/faceswap/faceswap-server-release.qcow).
+* If your virtual machine has AVX instruction support, use [this image](https://storage.cmusatyalab.org/faceswap/faceswap-server-release.qcow).
+* If your virtual machine doesn't have AVX instruction support, use [this image](https://storage.cmusatyalab.org/faceswap/faceswap-server-release-core2duo.qcow).

+Intel microarchitecture SandyBridge and newer microarchitectures have support for AVX.
+If you are not sure, run following command in your vm

+      cat /proc/cpuinfo | grep avx

+If you see outputs with highlighted avx, your machine has AVX support.
+Otherwise, it doesn't.

 ##### Method 1 OpenStack: